 What scuba gear will I use?

-During the course you will use standard dive equipment but you will also need the following:
+During the PADI Self Reliant Diver course you will use standard dive equipment, In addition, you will also need the following:

 • Surface marker buoy, such as a delayed surface marker buoy (DSMB) or lift bag with at least 30 metres/100 feet of line.

 • Redundant gas source – pony cylinder, twin cylinders with isolation valve or sidemount configuration.
-Redundant gas supply must be configured so that the diver can access it with one hand.
+Redundant gas supply configuration so that the diver can access it with one hand.

 • Redundant depth gauge and bottom timer, or dive computer.

 • Redundant surface signalling devices (both visual and audible)

 To take this course, you must: